Simple Ways to Save Money for Travel

 I get e-mails all the time from people asking me how I travel so much.
 First off, let me start off by saying, I'm lucky.
 Some people will tell you that anyone can travel.
 Traveling is a privilege that many people in our world do not have.

-Money Saving Tip #1: Make your own Laundry Detergent
+Save money to Travel Tip #1: Make your own Laundry Detergent

 When not on sale, the average cost of laundry detergent is $15.00 for 3 liters.
 I'm sorry but that's just crazy!
 I spent 20 minute making mine and the first time I brewed up the concoction it cost me $20.00 for 4 1/2 gallons.
 Now with the exception of 1 ingredient that I need to purchase each time I make a new batch, I have all my materials for a while.
 I recently made more after 2 years of using the previous batch.
 While I know that wont happen for everyone depending on how often you do laundry and how many people are in your family, it's still a significant savings!
 Here's the recipe